Zach Hyman: Junior

 Hyman played for the Hamilton Red Wings from 2008 to 2011.
-During his rookie season, he recorded 13 goals and 24 assists in 49 regular season games, and two goals in five playoff games.
+His father, Stuart Hyman, had purchased the club in 2003, and was the team's Owner and Governor.
+During his rookie season, Zach Hyman recorded 13 goals and 24 assists in 49 regular season games, and two goals in five playoff games.
 He was named the Red Wings' Rookie of the Year.
 During his sophomore season, Hyman was voted team captain.
 He recorded 35 goals and 40 assists in 49 regular season games, and seven goals and nine assists in 11 playoff games.

 During his final season of Junior A hockey, Hyman was the leading scorer for the Red Wings, recording 42 goals and 60 assists in 43 regular season games, and three goals and five assists in seven playoff games.
 Hyman ranked second in the Canadian Junior Hockey League (CJHL) in scoring, recording 102 points in 43 games, and led all players with 2.37 points per game.

 Following an outstanding season with the Red Wings, Hyman was named to the OJHL's North-West Conference First All-Star Team, and Hockey Canada awarded him the CJHL Player of the Year Award.
 He became just the second player from the OJHL to win the award, following Trent Walford in 1995–96.
 In 2010, Hyman was chosen as the OJHL's Most Gentlemanly Player.
 A two-time Red Wings' MVP, the OHA also selected him as the BJ Monroe Trophy recipient.
 The award recognized Zach Hyman as the Association's Top Pro Prospect.
 At the conclusion of the 2010–11 season, Hyman's jersey was displayed in the Hockey Hall of Fame.